Stefan Lazarević: Civil war between Musa and Süleyman

-The great battle between the two sons of Bayezid occurred on 15.
-June in Battle of Kosmidion, on the banks of the Golden Horn, in front of the Byzantine land walls of Constantinople.
+The great battle between the two sons of Bayezid occurred on 15 June in the, on the banks of the Golden Horn, in front of the Byzantine land walls of Constantinople.
 Musa's forces suffered a defeat, and when he left the battlefield, the Despot Stefan pulled back from the battle.
-The Byzantine Emperor however, sent ships to evacuate Stefan and his soldiers to Constantinople, despite their different positions in this particular conflict.
+The Byzantine Emperor, however, sent ships to evacuate Stefan and his soldiers to Constantinople, despite their different positions in this particular conflict.

-In the meantime, Süleyman sent Vuk Lazarević and Lazar Branković (Đurađ's brother) to haste for Serbia and take over Stefan's domain.
-However, they both had a misfortune to come across Musa's remnant forces, and get captured in Phillippopolis.
-Vuk Lazarević was immediately executed for his betrayal, and Musa tried to blackmail Đurađ Branković into allying him, but to no avail.
+In the meantime, Süleyman sent Vuk Lazarević and Lazar Branković (Đurađ's brother) to hasten to Serbia and take over Stefan's domain.
+However, they both had the misfortune to come across Musa's remnant forces and be captured, in Philippopolis.
+Vuk Lazarević was immediately executed for his betrayal, and Musa tried to blackmail Đurađ Branković into allying with him, but to no avail.

-The two Osman rivals clashed again on July 11 at Edirne, where Musa was defeated once again.
+The two Osman rivals clashed again on 11 July at Edirne, where Musa was defeated once again.
 During the battle, Musa ordered Lazar's execution.
 Lazar's body was found after the battle, while Đurađ and Süleyman's forces were looting the deceased soldiers.

-Meanwhile, Stefan was rushing for Serbia once again, reaching Golubac through the Black Sea in August.
+Meanwhile, Stefan was rushing to Serbia once again, reaching Golubac, through the Black Sea, in August.
 Stefan quickly seized Vuk's territory.
 Another defeat at Serdica marked the end of Süleyman's fight, as he was captured after trying to escape Edirne towards Constantinople.
-Musa was now the undisputed Osman ruler of Rumelia, and former subjects of Süleyman, acknowledged his supremacy, including Đurađ Branković.
-The relationship between Đurađ and Musa was very uneasy, as Đurađ was enraged over his brother's summary execution. Đurađ has entered into negotiations with Stefan, as his appetite for Ottoman appeasement was running dry.
-At the same time, Musa had refused to send Vuk's remains to Stefan, taken as a great insult by the Despot.
-He immediately started raiding Ottoman territory, until Musa offered negotiations.
+Musa was now the undisputed Osman ruler of Rumelia, and former subjects of Süleyman acknowledged his supremacy, including Đurađ Branković.
+The relationship between Đurađ and Musa was very uneasy, as Đurađ was enraged over his brother's summary execution. Đurađ entered into negotiations with Stefan, as his appetite for appeasing Ottoman was lessened.
+At the same time, Musa had refused to send Vuk's remains to Stefan, which taken as a great insult by the Despot.
+He immediately started raiding Ottoman territory until Musa offered to negotiate.